Life Stages Health And Social

 Childhood (6-12 years): Growth, Learning, and Socialization

 Childhood is a time of rapid physical, cognitive, and social growth.
 Regular physical activity and a balanced diet are essential for healthy development.
-Education plays a central role, shaping cognitive abilities and future opportunities.
+Which means Education plays a central role, shaping cognitive abilities and future opportunities.
 Socialization within the family, school, and community contributes to the development of self-esteem, resilience, and social skills.
 Mental health concerns, such as anxiety and depression, can emerge during this period, requiring early identification and appropriate support.
 Building strong relationships with peers and adults provides a crucial safety net.

 Adolescence (13-19 years): Transition and Identity Formation